p00temkin/arctang/README.md

-   --to_arc3_folder		Folder path to target ARC3 JSON metadata files --to_arc69_folder		Folder path to target ARC69 JSON metadata files --metadata_cid			IPFS CID of the metadata JSON file to be minted --arcstandard			ARC standard to use for minting: ARC3, ARC19 or ARC69 --asset_name			Name of asset to be minted (can be excluded if metadata has name properties) --unit_name			Unit name of asset to be minted (can be exluded if metadata has name properties)
+   --to_arc3_folder		Folder path to target ARC3 JSON metadata files --to_arc69_folder		Folder path to target ARC69 JSON metadata files --metadata_cid			IPFS CID of the metadata JSON file to be minted --mediadata_cid			IPFS CID of the mediadata file to be minted --arcstandard			ARC standard to use for minting: ARC3, ARC19 or ARC69 --asset_name			Name of asset to be minted (can be excluded if metadata has name properties) --unit_name			Unit name of asset to be minted (can be exluded if metadata has name properties)